avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 ["output"]
 ```

-SimpleSequentialChain works with only single input and single output.
-Now we are using two inputs with budget as additional variable.
-Therefore, we need to use SequentialChain which can handle multiple multiple inputs and outputs.
+SimpleSequentialChain works with only a single input and a single output.
+Now, we are using two inputs with a budget as an additional variable.
+Therefore, we need to use SequentialChain, which can handle multiple inputs and outputs.

 ```